-Our revenues from related parties, excluding those from the major related parties as described above, represented approximately 0.06%, 0.13% and 0.12% of total net revenues of our company for the years ended December 31, 2018, 2019 and 2020, respectively.
-Transactions with related parties included in operating expenses, excluding those with the major related parties as described above, represented 0.14%, 0.20% and 0.28% of total operating expenses of our company for the years ended December 31, 2018, 2019 and 2020, respectively.
+Our revenues from related parties, excluding those from the major related parties as described above, represented approximately 0.26%, 0.15% and 0.24% of total net revenues of our company for the years ended December 31, 2019, 2020 and 2021, respectively.
+Transactions with related parties included in operating expenses, excluding those with the major related parties as described above, represented 0.20%, 0.28% and 0.17% of total operating expenses of our company for the years ended December 31, 2019, 2020 and 2021, respectively.

-In addition, Mr. Richard Qiangdong Liu, our chairman and chief executive officer, has purchased his own aircraft for both business and personal use.
+In addition, Mr. Richard Qiangdong Liu, our chairman since inception and the chief executive officer since inception to April 2022, has purchased his own aircraft for both business and personal use.
 The use of the aircraft in connection with the performance of his duty as employee is free of charge to us, and we have agreed to assume the cost of maintenance, crew and operations of the aircraft relating to the use of the aircraft.
 Such maintenance and incidental costs were insignificant for all periods presented.